titon/toolkit/docs/en/components/component.md

 # Component #

-The parent class that all components extend from.
-This class also extends functionality from the [Base class](../development/js/base.md).
+The component layer is composed of 3 distinct classes -- `Component`, `TemplateComponent`, and `CompositeComponent` -- all of which support their own unique methods, properties, and options.
+These classes also extend functionality from the [Base class](../development/js/base.md).

+More information on these classes can be found in the [component system documentation](../development/js/component.md).

 ## Options ##